h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_automl.rst

             sparkDF = sparkDF.withColumn("CAPSULE", sparkDF.CAPSULE.cast("string"))
             [trainingDF, testingDF] = sparkDF.randomSplit([0.8, 0.2])

-        Create a H2OAutoML instance and configure it according your use case via provided setters or named constructor parameters.
+        Create an H2OAutoML instance and configure it according to your use case via provided setters or named constructor parameters.
-        If feature columns are not specified explicitly, all columns excluding label, fold, weight and ignored columns are considered as features.
+        If feature columns are not specified explicitly, all columns excluding label, fold, weight, and ignored columns are considered as features.

         .. code:: python

             from pysparkling.ml import H2OAutoML
             automl = H2OAutoML(labelCol="CAPSULE", ignoredCols=["ID"])

-        By default, ``H2OAutoML`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
+        By default, the ``H2OAutoML`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
 If the label column is a string column, a classification model will be trained.
         If the label column is a numeric column, a regression model will be trained.
 If you don't want be worried about column data types, you can explicitly identify the problem by using ``H2OAutoMLClassifier`` or ``H2OAutoMLRegressor`` instead.